 The Seven Falls Trail is a moderate length hike that starts at the Sabino Canyon Visitor Center.
-It is considered one of the most popular hikes in Arizona and offers breathtaking views of seven waterfalls that flow all year.
+It is considered one of the most popular hikes in Arizona and offers breathtaking views of seven waterfalls that flow most of the year.
 The hike is set in a deep canyon in the desert, surrounded by impressive granite walls.

 - Hike Time: 4-5 hours.
 Allow yourself time to swim!